port-labs/port-docs/docs/guides/all/let-developers-enrich-services-using-gitops.md

 As platform engineers, we want to enable our developers to perform certain actions on their own.
 Let's create an action that developers can use to add data to a service, and allocate it to a domain.

 1. Head to the [Self-service page](https://app.getport.io/self-serve) of your portal.
-2. Click on the `+ Action` button on the top left conner :
+2. Click on the `+ Action` button in the top-right corner :

     <img src='/img/guides/addActionIcon.png' width='35%' border='1px' />